juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 It turns out that statistics can helps us a lot here.
 Statistiscs uses mathematical methods that can adjust to data to help gathering adittional insights.
 Let me explain you the most basic (but powerful) model in statistics, linear regression.

 ## Linear Regression
-Linear Regression is a mathematical model that tries to fit a mathematical formula of a straight line to a set of given points of data in a two-dimensional plane.
+Linear Regression is a mathematical model that tries to fit a formula of a straight line to a set of given points of data in a two-dimensional plane.

 For example lets draw our given data-set (cpu speed vs computer price).